The Ultra-Radical: Analytic Continuation, Branching, and Stability of the Principal Branch: Examples of Algorithm Operation

 Consider the ultra-radical $\sqrt[{n;4;1}]{x}$, solving the equation $y^{4} = 1 + 4xy$ for parameter values where two roots approach their intersection point.
 Let $x = P R \exp\left(Q\frac{\pi i}{4}\right)$ with varying parameters $P$ and $Q$.

-\textbf{Observations}: \begin{itemize} \item \textbf{For $P < 1$}: All roots stably determined by original series within convergence radius \item \textbf{For $P = 1$ and $Q = 1$}: Bifurcation point observed - two roots coincide \item \textbf{For $P \geq 1$}: Branch redistribution occurs across sectors (see Example 1) \item \textbf{For $P > 1$ and $Q = 1$}: In this degenerate case on sector boundaries where multiple continuation candidates exist, we propose the following convention: when two branches $h$ and $k$ intersect at the boundary of sectors $n$ and $n+1$, the branch with index $n+1$ continues via the $k$-series, while the branch with index $n$ continues via the $h$-series.
+\textbf{Observations}: \begin{itemize} \item \textbf{For $P < 1$}: All roots stably determined by original series within convergence radius \item \textbf{For $P = 1$ and $Q = 1$}: Bifurcation point observed - two roots coincide \item \textbf{For $P \geq 1$}: Branch redistribution occurs across sectors (see Example 1) \item \textbf{For $P > 1$ and $Q = 1$}: In this degenerate case at sector boundaries, where multiple candidates for continuation exist, we propose the following convention: when two branches $h$ and $k$ intersect on the boundary of sectors $n-1$ and $n$, the branch with index $n$ is continued via the $k$-series, and the branch with index $n-1$ via the $h$-series.
+This ensures synchronization of the numbering of branches $0$ and $-1$ of the ultraradical with branches $W_0$ and $W_{-1}$ of the Lambert $W$-function.

-For example, if branches $h=5$ and $k=1$ lie on the boundary of sectors $n=2$ and $n=3$, then $y_2$ continues via $h=5$ and $y_3$ continues via $k=1$.
-This provides a deterministic branch-pairing rule that respects the asymptotic dominance of $v(k)$ over $v(h)$ for $|ax| > 1$.